klierik/simple-magento-vagrant/README.md

 magento    - magento project folder vagrant    - vagrant folder
 ```
-That\`s why i sync my folders in this way `config.vm.synced_folder "../magento/", "/vagrant/httpdocs"`.
+That's why i sync my folders in this way `config.vm.synced_folder "../magento/", "/vagrant/httpdocs"`.
-Change `../magento/` path to folder with your project (it\` can be relative or absolute url).
+Change `../magento/` path to folder with your project (it can be relative or absolute url).

 ## How to run? ##
 Download [latest Simple-Magento-Vagrant](https://github.com/klierik/simple-magento-vagrant/archive/master.zip) zip archive (and unpack it) or run '$ git clone git@github.com:klierik/simple-magento-vagrant.git' in your test folder.
 Then go to vagrant folder.
 For example '$ cd /Volumes/Data/http/htdocs/simple-magento-vagrant/vagrant/'
 Run `$ vagrant up` in your vagrant options.

-__PS: via installation you can be asked for password__
+**PS: via installation you can be asked for password**

 After installation is finished open http://simple-magento-vagrant.dev/ in your browser and install Magento.